 Tips to help make your Commercial Construction project a success!

 Any project can only be as successful as the brief from the client.
-The Project Brief has to stipulate the client’s requirement clearly and go through specific items that the client cannot live without and without which, would determine their project a failure.
+The Project Brief has to stipulate the client’s requirement clearly and go through specific items that the client cannot live without, and without which would determine their project a failure.
 Even down to how many power outlets would be needed.
-As the Architect and engineers can only design what they know of, and will need to know how much time they would need to spend on the project so they can submit an accurate fee proposal to start off the project.
+As the Architect and engineers can only design what they know, and will need to know how much time they will need to spend on the project.
+So, they can submit an accurate fee proposal to start the project.

-Any slightly complicated project would benefit greatly from appointing a professional Project Manager who knows what the next steps need to be and to look out for the client’s best interests in all aspects of the project.
-Any good Project Manager would help the project be delivered on Time, Budget and upto the required Quality the client is after.
+Any slightly complicated project would benefit greatly from appointing a professional Project Manager who knows what the next steps need to be and looks out for the client’s best interests in all aspects of the project.
+Any good Project Manager would help the project be delivered on Time, within Budget, and up to the required Quality the client is after.
 The Project Manager is the driving force and helps project stakeholders stay focused on the end goal.

 5. Design Stages